 This is the brutal truth and one that I grapple with everyday.
 There was a time (eons ago) when running a blog was considered an art in itself, but today social media has taken over the world.
 You can’t physically meet every person to explain that you actually have a cool blog.
 You only have social media to do your bidding.

-- It’s really hard to blog when something is happening in your personal life
+- find out here It’s really hard to blog when something is happening in your personal life